farisachugthai/ipython/docs/source/magics.rst

 Automatic parentheses and quotes
 --------------------------------

-These features were adapted from Nathan Gray's LazyPython.
+These features were adapted from Nathan Gray's ``LazyPython``.
 They are meant to allow less typing for common situations.

 Callable objects (i.e. functions, methods, etc) can be invoked like this